Brycle7/learngit/readme.txt

 Git is a distrubuted version control system
 Git is free software distributed under the GPL
-Git has a mutable index called stage
+Git has a mutable index called stage xxxxxxxxxxxxxxxxxxxxxxxxxxx
+My stupid boss still prefers SVN. yyyyyyyyyyyyyyyyyyyyyyyyy
+Creating a new branch is quick.